 To the universal employment of glycerin in the place of lard in ointments, liniments, etc., the only objection appears to be its present greater comparative cost.
 This is not, however, at all so great as to prevent its being preferred in several important preparations; either by itself or in the form of glyceramyl, or “plasma.”

-Formulae for these mixtures were referred to in the medical literature as glyceramyls, amylo-glycerins or plasmas.
+In the medical literature, formulae for these mixtures were referred to as glyceramyls, amylo-glycerins or plasmas.
 Cosmetic chemists generally called them starch creams or carbohydrate creams.

 The glycerate of starch of pharmacy is prepared thus:—